'Election Meltdown Is A Real Possibility' In 2020 Presidential Race, Author Warns

 On concerns about voting machines themselves

 [Pennsylvania is] rolling out new voting machines.
 There's a whole new set of voting technology that's out there now.
-Some of the new technology uses barcodes to print out on a piece of paper the choices of the candidate.
+Some of the new technology uses bar codes to print out on a piece of paper the choices of the candidate.
 And there's all kinds of disputes now among computer scientists, election integrity advocates and others over whether these new so-called BMD [ballot marking device] machines are secure enough for counting.

-One issue is, if you have a barcode on there or some QR code, it's not something the human being can read.
+One issue is, if you have a bar code on there or some QR code, it's not something the human being can read.
 It's just a series of lines, and you don't know who that vote is for.
 The candidate choices are also going to be printed on that ballot, but one question is going to be, are people going to check to make sure that those ballots printed the names correctly?
-And in the event of a recount, what would control the barcode or the names on the ballot?
-Given how much suspicion there is now about hacking and about the lack of safeguards across all of technology, I think a lot of people are worried that if we're going to rely on barcodes that are going to be counted by machines, that are produced by companies that are for the most part private for-profit companies, that there's not enough security in that kind of system when it comes to counting votes.
+And in the event of a recount, what would control the bar code or the names on the ballot?
+Given how much suspicion there is now about hacking and about the lack of safeguards across all of technology, I think a lot of people are worried that if we're going to rely on bar codes that are going to be counted by machines, that are produced by companies that are for the most part private for-profit companies, that there's not enough security in that kind of system when it comes to counting votes.
 That's why many people have called for a hand-marked paper ballots ... that is the best format for voting, because then you can look and see whether someone bubbled in that circle for Trump or for his Democratic opponent.

 On his biggest concerns for the next 10 months before the 2020 presidential election

-Number one, the media needs to have an important role in educating people about the vote counting, in not calling elections early, not calling them prematurely until they're convinced that enough votes have been counted, in educating voters about how long the process takes.
+No. 1, the media needs to have an important role in educating people about the vote counting, in not calling elections early, not calling them prematurely until they're convinced that enough votes have been counted, in educating voters about how long the process takes.
 The American public is going to be really sick and tired of the 2020 election by the time we get to November, and they're going to want an instant result.
 And yet the people need to be prepared that it's going to take a week or two.
 So that's, I think, at the top of the list for the news media.

 At the top of the list for state and local officials, it's finding those weak links, it's having contingency plans that are in place to make sure that the election is going to be smoothly run, especially in swing states, especially if there are internal, external forces that try to disrupt the election.
-And having plans for post-Election Day for giving out clear, transparent information about how the vote counting process is going to take place. ...
+And having plans for post-Election Day for giving out clear, transparent information about how the vote-counting process is going to take place. ...

-Third, behind-the-scenes, there needs to be a tremendous amount of cybersecurity work to make sure that we don't have the kinds of disruptive hacks of our infrastructure or of our voting technology that could affect the outcome of the election, or — just as important — cause people to think that the election outcome has been manipulated even if it hasn't.
+Third, behind the scenes, there needs to be a tremendous amount of cybersecurity work to make sure that we don't have the kinds of disruptive hacks of our infrastructure or of our voting technology that could affect the outcome of the election or — just as important — cause people to think that the election outcome has been manipulated even if it hasn't.

-On the long-term changes to our election system he'd like to see
+On the long-term changes to our election system he would like to see

 I think I would move to national elections.
 If you look at the way advanced democracies [hold elections] (think, Australia, U.K., Canada) ... they all have national voting systems where civil servants who are not partisans are running the election.
 The voting machinery is the same.
 If you go anywhere in the country, things are much more streamlined and they're simpler.
 I would do that.

 I would also have universal voter registration.
 So every voter, when [they turn] 18, gets registered to vote and gets a unique voter registration number that stays with [them] for [their] entire life.
-I think that kind of system and I'd have a national voter I.D. card where people could use their thumbprint if they prefer, rather than their I.D. in order to vote.
+I think that kind of system and I'd have a national voter ID card where people could use their thumbprint if they prefer, rather than their ID in order to vote.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.